Samuel Adler (composer): Biography

 After completing his academic studies in 1950, Adler served as a corporal in the 2d Armored Division.
 During this time he founded the Seventh Army Symphony Orchestra (1952) in Stuttgart, Germany, which served to demonstrate the shared cultural heritage of America and Europe in the post World War II era through cultural diplomacy.
 For this, he received a special Citation of Excellence from the Army for the orchestra's success between 1952 and 1961.
 Subsequently, he accepted a position as music director at Temple Emanu-El in Dallas, Texas, beginning his tenure there in 1953.
-At the Dallas temple he formed a children's choir and an adult choir.
-From 1954 to 1958 Adler conducted the Dallas Lyric Theater.
-From 1957 to 1966, Adler served as Professor of Composition at the University of North Texas College of Music.
-Between 1966 and 1995, Adler served as Professor of Composition at the University of Rochester's Eastman School of Music.
-In addition, he served as Chairman of the Department of Music at The Eastman School of Music from 1973 to 1994.
+At the Dallas temple during his 1953 to 1966 tenure, he formed four children's choirs, and an adult volunteer choir with ninety members.
+From 1954 to 1958, Adler conducted the Dallas Lyric Theater.
+From 1957 to 1966, he served as professor of Composition at the University of North Texas College of Music.
+Between 1966 and 1995, Adler served as professor of composition at the University of Rochester's Eastman School of Music.
+In addition, he served as chairman of the Department of Music at the Eastman School of Music from 1973 to 1994.
 Since 1997, Adler has been a member of the composition faculty at Juilliard and, for the 2009–10 year, was awarded the William Schuman Scholars Chair.